 The Bangko Sentral ng Pilipinas (BSP) is tightening AI governance.
-In June 2025, the central bank released proposed guidelines requiring all supervised financial institutions to establish a model risk management framework — covering validation, implementation, and ongoing monitoring.
-Flawed models, the BSP warned, may lead to “financial losses, poor strategies, and reputational damage.”
+In June 2025, the central bank released proposed guidelines requiring all supervised financial institutions to establish a model risk management framework — covering validation, implementation, and monitoring.
+Flawed models, the BSP warned, may lead to "financial losses, poor strategies, and reputational damage."

 24/7 customer support: Always on assistance at scale

-BPI’s chief customer officer noted, “BEA Chat allows us to be present for our customers 24/7, whether they‘re at home, at work, or even overseas.”
-The lesson is clear: customers expect immediate answers at any hour.
-Traditional contact centers are linear — one agent, one conversation.
-AI agents handle thousands of simultaneous interactions without shift constraints or attrition.
+BPI has led with BEA Chat, a 24/7 digital assistant accessible via its website and Facebook page.
+It delivers responses in as fast as three seconds, handling product inquiries, self‑service options, and seamless escalation to live agents.
+BPI's chief customer officer noted, "BEA Chat allows us to be present for our customers 24/7, whether they're at home, at work, or even overseas."
+Traditional contact centers are linear — one agent, one conversation — while AI handles thousands of simultaneous interactions without shift constraints.

 Instant loan inquiries: From days to minutes